SamuelSara/SamuelSara/README.md

 Computer Science Student
 ------------------------

-I am currently in my third year of computer science.
 I'm still working to improve my technical and interpersonal skills.
 My desire to make a positive impact around me drives me to work hard and effectively.
 I've applied my work ethic, problem-solving mindset, and team-oriented approach as a tutor, manager, volunteer, and student with the intent of enhancing the environment in which I work and making a positive impact on my community.

 * 🌍  I'm based in California
 * ✉️  You can contact me at [sam.sarantos@gmail.com](mailto:sam.sarantos@gmail.com)